 The moment a drunk driver puts their key into the ignition, they accept liability for any losses caused by their negligence.
 O.C.G.A. § 40-6-391 notes that driving under the influence of any substance is illegal – and punishable by law.

 If you or a loved one suffered harm because of an intoxicated driver, you have legal options with Kaine Law.
-Our Smyrna DUI car accident lawyers advocate for victims of negligence in Cobb County.
+A Smyrna car accident lawyer will advocate for victims of negligence in Cobb County.
 We’re ready to evaluate your case at no cost today.

 You Can File a Claim or a Lawsuit To Recover What You Need